mathetake/mathetake.github.io/content/posts/runtime-code-generation-in-go-part-1.md

 and that's the most challenging part of the runtime code generation and execution in Go.

-## Smallest demo
+## Tiny demo

-The following is the smallest demo of the runtime code generation and execution in Go.
+The following is the tiny demo of the runtime code generation and execution in Go.
 I assume you are on a Unix-like system like Linux or macOS on an AArch64 machine, and you have Go installed on your machine.

 First, we prepare two source codes: